All Products

 1. Log on to the VPC console.

-3. On the Route Entry List tab, click the Custom Route tab, and then click Add Route Entry.
+3. On the Route Entry List tab, click the Custom tab, and then click Add Route Entry.

 • Name: Enter a name for the custom route entry.

-• Destination CIDR Block: In this example, enter 0.0.0.0/0.
+• Destination CIDR Block: Enter 0.0.0.0/0 for this example.

-• Destination CIDR Block: In this example, enter 0.0.0.0/0.
+• Destination CIDR Block: Enter 0.0.0.0/0 for this example.

 6. Add route entries to the custom route tables of VPC1.

-2. On the Route Entry List tab, click the Custom Route tab, and then click Add Route Entry.
+2. On the Route Entry List tab, click the Custom tab, and then click Add Route Entry.

-• Destination CIDR Block: In this example, enter 0.0.0.0/0.
+• Destination CIDR Block: Enter 0.0.0.0/0.

-• Next Hop Type: In this example, ECS Instance is selected.
+• Next Hop Type: Select ECS Instance.

-• Destination CIDR Block: In this example, enter 0.0.0.0/0.
+• Destination CIDR Block: Enter 0.0.0.0/0.

-Route table
+Route table name

 Route entry